Be on the lookout for our duck eggs and chicken eggs at Wheatsfield in Ames.

 It is not a matter of comparing eggs in the essense of which one you should eat, rather its understanding the differences and culturing yourself with an understanding of how to use these different eggs so that you can enhance your life with the enjoyment of all these different creatures that God blessed us with.
 I love all these animals.
 They each play a simple and specifically fantastic role that is fit for them and enjoyable for us.

 Duck Eggs are larger, have a higher fat content, and a larger yoke to white ratio.
 The fat content makes for creamy custards and excellent baked goods.
 The taste is slightly different than chicken eggs.
-I prefer using chicken eggs to make a sunny side up egg because the yoke of a duck egg is so creamy it becomes goopy in the center instead of flowing out like a chicken sunny side up would.
+I prefer using chicken eggs to make a sunny side up egg because the yoke of a duck egg is so creamy, but that is exactly why some people love it so very much.
 It is also easier to overcook the duck egg this way because it has a lower water content than a chicken egg.
 The Duck egg is very nutrient dense.
 Look below on how do use duck eggs.

 Some people that are allergic to chicken eggs find out that they aren't bothered by duck eggs.
 There are over 40 proteins in an egg and different birds contain differing amounts of each protein or differing proteins altogether.
 There is a specific protein called conalbumin that makes up 12% of a chicken egg protein, but only 2% of a ducks protein.
 So this may be one of the reason that people do not react to duck eggs as they would a chicken egg.
 NOTE: it is possible to be allergic to duck eggs, but not chicken eggs as well.
 So try things with an awareness.